allenai/tango/CONTRIBUTING.md

     <details><summary>Expand details 👇</summary><br/>

     If you haven't already done so, please [fork](https://help.github.com/en/enterprise/2.13/user/articles/fork-a-repo) this repository on GitHub.

     Then clone your fork locally with

         git clone https://github.com/USERNAME/tango.git

     or

         git clone git@github.com:USERNAME/tango.git

     At this point the local clone of your fork only knows that it came from *your* repo, github.com/USERNAME/tango.git, but doesn't know anything the *main* repo, [https://github.com/allenai/tango.git](https://github.com/allenai/tango).
 You can see this by running

         git remote -v

     which will output something like this:

         origin https://github.com/USERNAME/tango.git (fetch)
         origin https://github.com/USERNAME/tango.git (push)

     This means that your local clone can only track changes from your fork, but not from the main repo, and so you won't be able to keep your fork up-to-date with the main repo over time.
 Therefore you'll need to add another "remote" to your clone that points to [https://github.com/allenai/tango.git](https://github.com/allenai/tango).
 To do this, run the following:

         git remote add upstream https://github.com/allenai/tango.git

     Now if you do `git remote -v` again, you'll see

         origin https://github.com/USERNAME/tango.git (fetch)
         origin https://github.com/USERNAME/tango.git (push)
         upstream https://github.com/allenai/tango.git (fetch)
         upstream https://github.com/allenai/tango.git (push)

     Finally, you'll need to create a Python 3 virtual environment suitable for working on this project.
-There a number of tools out there that making working with virtual environments easier, but the most direct way is with the [`venv` module](https://docs.python.org/3.7/library/venv.html) in the standard library.
+There a number of tools out there that making working with virtual environments easier.
+    The most direct way is with the [`venv` module](https://docs.python.org/3.7/library/venv.html) in the standard library, but if you're new to Python or you don't already have a recent Python 3 version installed on your machine, the easiest method is to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

+    On Mac, for example, you can install Miniconda with [Homebrew](https://brew.sh/):

+        brew install miniconda

+    Then you can create and activate a new Python virtual environment by running:

+        conda create -n tango python=3.9
+        conda activate tango

     Once your virtual environment is activated, you can install your local clone in "editable mode" with